ethan-campbell/ethan-campbell.github.io/index.md

 ## I am a physical oceanographer studying the sea ice and ocean around Antarctica.

 I am currently a Ph.D. candidate at the [School of Oceanography](https://www.ocean.washington.edu) at University of Washington in Seattle, WA, advised by [Stephen Riser](https://environment.uw.edu/faculty/stephen-riser/).
-I was funded through a National Defense Science and Engineering Graduate (NDSEG) Fellowship from 2017-2021.

-The focus of my research is using observations of the ice-covered Southern Ocean to develop a better understanding of sea ice processes and offshore polynyas around Antarctica, as well as their role in global climate.
+The focus of my research is using ocean measurements within the ice-covered Southern Ocean to develop a better understanding of processes involving sea ice and snow around Antarctica, as well as their role in global climate.

 ---